danishprakash/danishpraka.sh/_posts/2019-12-7-using-makefiles-for-go.md

 title: Using Makefile(s) for Go
 ---

-<span class="note">UPDATE: Upon receiving suggestions from readers via Email, [Hacker News](https://news.ycombinator.com/item?id=21735176) and [Reddit](https://www.reddit.com/r/golang/comments/e7t2be/using_makefiles_for_go/), I've updated the article with improvements and fixes.
+<span class="note">Upon receiving suggestions from readers via Email, [Hacker News](https://news.ycombinator.com/item?id=21735176) and [Reddit](https://www.reddit.com/r/golang/comments/e7t2be/using_makefiles_for_go/), I've updated the article with improvements and fixes.
 Subsequently a word of thanks to the readers for the suggestions.</span>

 We've been using `make` as a build tool for one of our projects at HackerRank which is written in Go and it has been working out fairly well.
 In this post, I'll point out a few features and intricacies of GNU Make we've used which eventually improved the overall productivity of members of our team.